 FROM sys.procedures

-And we are executing the query as a user whose name we have to define in place of user_name.
-Let’s take an example for this implementation.
+We execute the query as a user whose name we have to define in place of dbo.
+See the below example.

 SELECT USER_NAME() AS [User Name];